 Only approach street vendors that always seem to be busy and, until a trusted local can vouch for its safety, avoid the charming but clearly dirty corner restaurant.
-It is also important to only purchase raw food that, at the very least, looks fresh and appealing.
+It is also important to only purchase raw food that, at the very least, looks fresh and appealing and is in date.

 It's best to avoid drinking tap water as it is generally not considered to be safe; rather buy bottled water.

 Driving safety in China

 When everyone else on the road seems to be openly breaking laws and violating principles of etiquette, driving defensively in China can easily get frustrating.
 New residents would do well to use Chinese public transport when it's available as it's generally fast, safe and economical, and a good way to get to know one’s surroundings.
 Expats shouldn't be afraid to walk, either – China can be surprisingly pedestrian friendly, although being aware of the unpredictable surrounding traffic is important.